Polarimetric and spectropolarimetric observations with FoReRo2: Instrument overview and standard star monitoring: Two-Channel-Focal-Reducer Rozhen

 The diameter of the $\lambda$/2 retarder is 40\,mm, and it is mounted immediately below the RC focal plane (marked as HWP in Fig~\ref{fig.FR2}).
 A better solution would be to mount the $\lambda$/2 retarder in the parallel beam, but as the diameter of the latter is 50\,mm, such a solution would cause light losses greater than 35\%.
 The rotation of the $\lambda$/2 retarder is controlled remotely with a positional accuracy better than $0.1^\circ$.
-This accuracy was achieved with precise mechanical construction and control electronics consisting of an Arduino board fitted with a Stepper Motor Driver.
+This accuracy was achieved with precise mechanical construction and control electronics consisting of an Arduino board fitted with a stepper motor driver.

 The Arduino board runs the motor control and precise positioning firmware, which is accessed over a serial interface by a Raspberry Pi single-board computer.
-The Raspberry Pi computer runs the user software to control the angle of the $\lambda$/2 retarder plate and is accessed remotely over the Local Area Network.

-In order to avoid any backslashes in the gears, the firmware is designed in such a way that it always approaches the needed position from one direction only.
+The Raspberry Pi computer runs the user software to control the angle of the $\lambda$/2 retarder plate and is accessed remotely over the local area network.
+To avoid any backslashes in the gears, the firmware is designed in such a way that it always approaches the needed position from one direction only.
 The absolute angle rotation is achieved using a precise optical null position indicator, which is turned on only during the rotation in order to avoid any light spill during the exposure.
 The null position indicator is also used for self-calibration.